mossy2100/ecmascript/base4and32literals.md

 #### z-base-32

-This system excludes 0, 1, V, and 2 due to their similarity with O, I, U and Z respectively.
+This system excludes 0, 1, V, and 2 due to their similarity with O, I, U, and Z respectively.
 The 32 digit characters are mapped to the values 0-31 in an unobvious and seemingly random fashion.
-For example, in this system, Y means 0.
+For example, in this system, "Y" means 0.
 Again, the digit character values are not compatible with literals in other radixes.
 This would be the hardest system to learn and the most bug-prone.

 See: Z. O'Whielacronx, "Human-Oriented Base-32 Encoding", November 2009